neilsf/XC-BASIC/README.md

 ### PRINT

 Prints strings or numbers (values of any expression) on the screen using the KERNAL CHAROUT routine.
 Any number of arguments are accepted.
-The arguments must be separated with a colon (`,`).
+The arguments must be separated with a comma (`,`).
 Examples:

 	print "hello world"
 	print "the value of myvar is ", myvar, " and that of anothervar is ", anothervar